todthomson/intro-to-linux-dotnetcore-docker/Part5.md

 ## _All right stop, collaborate and listen!_

 So you have seen what Docker can do on Linux.
-Let's see what Docker can do on MacOS and Windows as well.
+Let's see what Docker can do on macOS and Windows as well.

-### Docker for MacOS and/or Windows
+### Docker for macOS and/or Windows

-Recently Docker has also been released for MacOS and Windows.
-Both MacOS and Windows run the CLI (client) as a native application, but run the Docker Engine (daemon) through a hypervisor.
-Hyper-V on Windows and [xhyve](https://github.com/mist64/xhyve/) on MacOS.
+Recently Docker has also been released for macOS and Windows.
+Both macOS and Windows run the CLI (client) as a native application, but run the Docker Engine (daemon) through a hypervisor.
+Hyper-V on Windows and [xhyve](https://github.com/mist64/xhyve/) on macOS.

-#### Running "Hello, World!" on MacOS on Docker
+#### Running "Hello, World!" on macOS on Docker

-Have a go at running [Docker on MacOS](https://docs.docker.com/docker-for-mac/) using `Docker.dmg`
+Have a go at running [Docker on macOS](https://docs.docker.com/docker-for-mac/) using `Docker.dmg`

 Keep going until you get your "Hello, World!".